 He began to teach singing privately in Montreal (and later at the University of Toronto) and quickly established himself as one of Canada's foremost singing teachers.
 Among his notable pupils were Maureen Forrester, Gaylene Gabora, John Boyden, Joan Patteneude and Janet Stubbs.

 He retired in 1985 and returned to Holland where he lived in Amsterdam in an elegant canal house on the Leidsegracht, filled with beautiful antique Dutch furniture, paintings and always masses of freshly cut flowers.
-He returned to Canada regularly to give master classes and died, in Amsterdam, in August 1999
+He returned to Canada regularly to give master classes.
+He died, in Amsterdam, in August 1999